SixSq/old.sixsq.github.com/_posts/legal/2017-05-17-legal-aai-privacy-policy.md

 9.1 For any special access please contact the support person mentioned in section 4.2.

-9.2 If the personal data and respective attributes are inconsistent, false or in need of rectification, the person's Home Organization (as the Identity Provider) should be contacted.
+9.2 If the personal data and respective attributes are inconsistent, false or in need of rectification, the person's Home Organisation (as the Identity Provider) should be contacted.

 10\.
 Data Retention
 ---

-10.1 Personal data can always be completely erased on request.
-Other retention policy includes removing personal data concerning users with no active sessions, every 15 minutes.
+Personal data can always be completely erased on request.
+Other retention policy includes removing personal data concerning users with no active sessions, approximately every 15 minutes.

 11\.
 Data Protection Code of Conduct
 ---

-11.1 Your personal data will be protected according to the [Code of Conduct for Service Providers](https://www.geant.net/uri/dataprotection-code-of-conduct/v1/Pages/default.aspx), a common standard for the research and higher education sector to protect your privacy.
+Your personal data will be protected according to the [Code of Conduct for Service Providers](https://www.geant.net/uri/dataprotection-code-of-conduct/v1/Pages/default.aspx), a common standard for the research and higher education sector to protect your privacy.